 Loureira is a white grape variety native to Portugal.
 In Spain it is grown in Galicia, where it is an authorised variety in the DOPs of Rías Baixas, Ribeira Sacra, and Ribeiro, where it is usually used in blends.
 There is also a red grape variety, Loureiro Tinto, but it is very rare.

 In 2015, Spain grew 297 ha (734 acres) of Loureira.

 Called Macabeu in Catalan.
 Spanish synonyms include Viura.

 Macabeo is a white grape variety originating from the Penedès region of Catalonia, Spain.
 Macabeo is one of the trinity of grapes – along with Parellada and Xarel·lo – used to make Cava.
 The Catalan name Macabeu may come from the French macab(r)é denoting a type of cleric.

-Macabeo is grown throughout Spain, except for the far south and the northwest.
+Macabeo is grown throughout Spain.
 It primarily grown in Catalonia, as it plays a pivotal role in Cava production.
 It is used mainly in blended wines, but also makes fine varietal wines.

 In 2015, Macabeo was the second most grown white grape variety in Spain, covering 44,907 ha (110,965 acres), accounting for 5% of total, and 10% of the white total.

 Malvasía is a synonym of Alarije.

 Malvasía Aromática is a synonym of Malvasía de Sitges.